Nash-254/ACEs-and-Partner-Relationships/README.md

 ## Data Source
 The data used in this project is drawn from **peer-reviewed journals** mainly from [Plos.org](https://journals.plos.org/plosone/).

-The data in the studies was obtained from 818 couples in Sweden and a large sample of functionally independent older Japanese adults aged 65+ yrs.
+The data in the studies was obtained from 818 couples in Sweden.

 See ***References*** section for citation details.

 ## Project Objectives
 The project aims to:

-**1. To examine assortative mating by adversity**
+**1. Examine assortative mating by adversity**
 - Identify patterns of partner similarity in reported Adverse Childhood Experiences (ACEs) and determine whether individuals with specific ACE histories are more likely to pair with partners who share similar experiences. [^1]

-**2. To assess the cumulative impact of shared ACE exposure on relationship and family outcomes**
+**2. Assess the cumulative impact of shared ACE exposure on relationship and family outcomes**
 - Compare socioeconomic, emotional, and health outcomes across ACE exposure groups (none, one partner high, both high) to determine how shared childhood adversity affects relationship quality and family well-being. [^2]

 ## Tools & Technologies Used